JuliaDiff/BlueStyle/README.md

 ### VS Code Settings

 If you are a user of VS Code we recommend that you have the following options in your Julia syntax specific settings.
-To modify these settings open your VS Code Settings with `CRTL + S`.
+To modify these settings open your VS Code Settings with `CRTL + ,`.

 ```json
 {